differentpla-net/differentpla-net.github.io/_posts/2022/2022-11-01-erlang-ssh.md

 - Public key auth using custom behaviour (callback module?)
 - SSH certificates; are they supported?
 - SSH certificates; what if we used an ssh daemon with implicit jumping?

+We could even use password callback for FIDO/TOTP validation.